mvysny/mvysny.github.io/_posts/2017-4-25-Debugging-builtin-Vaadin-8-components-with-superdevmode-for-dummies.md

 and immediately see the changes done in Vaadin Button.
 This blogpost describes how to configure Intellij to do just that.

-> Note: Here I'm assuming that you're using the pre-provided pre-compiled `vaadin-client-compiled.jar`.
+> Note: Here I'm assuming that you're using the pre-provided pre-compiled `com.vaadin.DefaultWidgetSet` widgetset located in the `vaadin-client-compiled.jar`.
 If that's not the case, please read [Debugging Your Widgetset Components With SuperDevMode For Dummies](../2019-8-20-Debugging-your-widgetset-components-with-superdevmode-for-dummies/)

 We will need two things: